danReynolds/Personal-Site/_posts/2021-01-16-Apollo-Invalidation-Policies.md

 # Background

 In part 1 of this series, we examined how we can use Apollo type policies to accomplish effective client-side data access like we had with our Redux selectors.
+Now that we know how to access the data in our Apollo application, we need to explore the ways to manage the lifecycle of that data.
+This is especially interesting for client-side data that is highly relational,

 The Apollo 3 cache is a great tool for managing the data returned by your application's GraphQL queries.
 As a normalized data cache, it stores the entities returned by queries by reference in the cache.
 A query to fetch a list of employees and their messages might look like this: